 #3: POP Designs for Wall Trims

 There are several ways to make a statement with your interiors.
 So just like you can turn your ceiling into an accent piece, you can do the same with your walls.
-A POP wall can instantly elevate the look and feel of your room without eating up too much space.
+A POP wall design can instantly elevate the look and feel of your room without eating up too much space.
 The usual way to use POP on walls is as moulds to create Victorian trims.
 The modern way is to use POP for criss-cross designs or use portrait moulds with an accent colour.

-#4: POP Designs for Ceiling to Wall
+#4: POP Design for Ceiling to Wall

 For an interesting way to connect ceiling and wall without going the usual interior routes, consider using POP to bridge the gap.
 The perks of this material are that you can douse it in all the colours you need to make the room interesting or pull together colour palettes.
 Adding spotlights and raising the panels off the wall ever so slightly will add extra definition to the space.